 What should be noticed is that the Jews did not have a ceremony for remembering the future resurrection Jesus.
 The focus was on the great sacrifice God would make on that particular Passover day of the future.
 Not only that, there is no Biblical command to commemorate or memorialize the day of His resurrection.
 The silence of the New Testament on this topic should be noted, considering most of its books were written many years after Christ’s death and resurrection.

-What we see is more than just a memorial for the Resurrection one day a year with a church service.
-We can even celebrate the Resurrection as we allow Christ’s resurrection to become a reality in our lives as we live anew victoriously.
+What we see is that the true meaning is more than just a memorial for the resurrection one day a year with a church service.
+We can even celebrate the resurrection as we allow Christ’s resurrection to become a reality in our lives as we live anew victoriously.
 Christ's death and resurrection is a daily hope of how the good will of God can overcome the forces of evil, of how truth will prevail and unmask the lie, of how love will triumph over sin, and how the blessed hope of eternal life will even put an end to death one day.